 However, based on Council feedback, staff and the financial consultant are suggesting that support for no changes to the water usage rates or flat fees can be justified with one caveat.
 Projected revenues for 2018 could not reasonably include revenue that is not yet contracted or otherwise anticipated.
-Yet, we have significant reason for some optimism that several things may result in favorable revenue conditions, or reduced expenses.
-First, we have several grant applications under consideration by the State's Water Fund, and if one is approved, it will exceed the anticipated revenue from the proposed 2% increase.
-Second, there are a number of oil and gas leases operating in our general vicinity and if any of these operators choose to purchase water for their fracking operations from the Water Activity Enterprise, this would also likely exceed the anticipated revenue from the proposed 2% increase.
+Yet, we have significant reason for some optimism that several things may result in favorable revenue conditions, or reduced expenses, in 2018.
+First, we have several grant applications under consideration by the State's Water Fund.
+If one of these is approved, it will exceed the anticipated revenue from the proposed 2% increase.
+Similarly, there are a number of oil and gas leases operating in our general vicinity.
+If any of these operators choose to purchase water for their fracking operations from the Water Activity Enterprise, this would also likely exceed the anticipated revenue from the proposed 2% increase.
 If we include these potential revenues, as 'anticipated revenues', then the recommendation for 2018 is that there be no rate increase for water.
+We will still modify the tiered rate structure to ensure that billing periods up to 38 days do not adversely impact any bills.